-After all, the only three things you’re supposed to do during the course of your 3 months at Y-Combinator is code, talk to users and exercise.
+After all, the only three things you do during the course at Y-Combinator is code, talk to users, and exercise.
 Without technical co-founders in your founding team, you wouldn’t be able to iterate on your product and keep improving your product while getting feedback from your users at all.

-In the event that the main founder isn’t technical, they often have an amazing technical co-founder such as Steve Wozniak was to Steve Jobs to compensate for their lack of technical skills to build out their vision.
+In the event that the main founder wasn’t technical, co-founders such as Steve Wozniak was able to compensate for the lack of skills.

-However, if you happen to be in a unique market like China at just the right time, it is also possible to start a successful billion dollar tech company by sheer willpower, grit, determination and the backing of up to 18 co-founders who are willing to do anything to make the company succeed just as Jack Ma did with Alibaba.
+However, if you happen to be in a unique market like China, it is also possible to start a successful billion dollar tech company by sheer willpower, grit, and determination.
+The backing of 18 co-founders sure did help Jack Ma with Alibaba as well.

-In such cases, it is possible to outsource the development work for such platforms or hire out an in-house technical team to build and maintain the product because they are often not as technologically intensive as zero-to-one startups that require constant technological innovation in order to meet the demands of their product.
+In such cases, it is possible to outsource the development work for such platforms or hire an in-house technical team to build and maintain the product.
+This is because they’re often not as technologically intensive as zero-to-one startups that require constant technological innovation in order to meet product demands.

-What matters more in such business-centric technology enabled startups is the speed of execution on the business development and operation side.
-As a result, founders with strong organisational skills who are able to build teams and execute fast would have the advantage as the technology required to build such start-ups isn’t as complicated as that required by the likes of Google or Facebook.
+What matters more in such business-centric technology enabled startups is the speed of execution in business and operations.
+As a result, founders with strong organizational skills would have the advantage.
+This is true as the technology required to build such startups isn’t as complicated as that required by the likes of Google or Facebook.

-Given the choice, it is always best to be technical.
+Given the choice, it’s always best to be technical.

-This is so you can reduce the cost of prototyping and getting your MVP out to test the market.
-If you are technical, you would also be able to bootstrap your startup and keep re-iterating until you get traction and product market fit, from which point you would also probably be able to command a higher valuation if you were to take in Venture Capital funding.
+This is so you can reduce the cost of prototyping and get your Minimum Viable Product out to the market.
+With technical skills, you can bootstrap your startup and keep reiterating for a better market fit.
+You’ll then be able to command a higher valuation if you were to take Venture Capital funding.

-Besides that, being technical would also help you make better decisions regarding your startup’s technology stack and help you better communicate your ideas with your technical team.
+Besides that, being technical would also help you make better decisions regarding your startup’s technology stack.
+It’ll also help you better communicate your ideas with your technical team.

-If you are building a zero-to-one technology-centric startup like Facebook or Google, then you probably have no choice but to be technical or have a good technical co-founder in your founding team to have any chance of succeeding.
+If you’re building a zero-to-one technology-centric startup like Facebook, then you probably have no choice but to be technical.

-This is because you will need all the technical chops you can get to keep iterating on the product until you find product market fit or to solve complex technical challenges while building your product (which requires a certain degree of technical innovation to build).
+This is because you will need all the technical chops you can get to keep iterating on the product.
+You do this until you find the product market fit or solve technical challenges.